 The residual heat from the pasta and the reserved pan drippings creates that velvety sauce, not the heat from the pan.
-It is okay to mix the pasta in the pan with the drippings (it is preferred) just make sure the pan is not on heat.
+It is okay to mix the pasta in the pan with the drippings (it is preferred).
+Make sure the pan is not on heat.

 7. Mix HOT Pasta with Sauce

-The pasta needs to be as hot as possible to cook the eggs and create a creamy sauce.
+The pasta must be as hot as possible to cook the eggs and create a creamy sauce.
 Don't let your pasta sit after draining.
 Start incorporating the egg mixture and pan drippings with the hot pasta.

 Make sure the egg and cheese mixture is evenly distributed.
 You want every inch of the al dente pasta coated in the velvety eggy cheesy sauce.